WHAT IS THE FARMYARD?

 WHAT WILL YOU FIND?

-The Education Barn, Sugar House, Farm Animals, Gardens & Outside Play
+The Smokehouse, Education Barn, Sugar House, Chicken Barn, Farm Animals, Gardens, Outside Play & Views of Valley Farm.

 Our Sugar House was established in 2020.
 You’ll find it in production each February & March.
 When the sap starts running the steam will be billowing out of the Sugar House.
 We tap over 200 maple trees on the Pineland Farms property, resulting in approximately 50 gallons of Maple Syrup (give or take).
 Join us for Maine Maple Sunday to celebrate this special treat.
 You can find our Maine Maple Syrup at the Market.